orgvue2/orgvue-basic/chapter05/learn_more_pause_and_go_buttons.md

 ![](5-023.pauseandgo.png)

-**‘Pause’ button will prevent re-rendering the data with every user interaction, leading to performance gain**
+**Note**: ‘Pause’ button will prevent re-rendering the data with every user interaction, leading to performance gain